 UPDATE: A fellow silicone warrior, Jacq of Sugar in Baltimore talked with me at Catalyst recently.
 She flame tests the toys she sells, and we compared our results.
 Her Hello Touch passed the flame test – she held a light to hers for 5 minutes, and it never caught on fire.
 There was no material destruction or loss, just a black scorch mark that could be wiped off.
 I showed her mine and she concurred that mine was not silicone.
 I also showed this to a few other industry silicone professionals who again concurred that it was not pure medical grade silicone.
 Another reviewer, Blacksilk, has perf0rmed the flame test and her results were exactly the same as mine: material goes up in flames in less than 5 seconds, destruction, loss, change.
 I have now contacted JimmyJane via Twitter (twice), Facebook and finally I sent them a detailed email.
 I have been ignored.
 I am equally as upset by the material issue as I am their reaction.

 I put out a call to arms to my readers and rounded up the funds to get this officially lab tested.
-This lab test ended up being the premiere validation test for our new organization, Dildology.
+This lab test then got handed off to become first validation test for a new organization, Dildology.
 Surprisingly, despite what had been regarded as a “fail” in the flame test, the JimmyJane Hello Touch was confirmed to be pure silicone, specifically Polydimethylsiloxane.
 The lab told us verbally that it was “almost pure”, however the report given did not go into details about that, it merely confirmed that there was no other polymer present, no organic additives and no polymers.
 We are waiting to see the actual data from the FTIR test to understand what was meant by “almost pure” —> Another update: I talked to the lab, he didn’t mean to imply that there was any polymer in there besides polydimethylsiloxane, and there were no additives or plasticizers.
 He actually DID run both FTIR and GC-MS to be sure, since I told him about the flame test.
 So, you should feel confident that it is silicone, ok? <—

 Regardless, the flame test ended up failing us, the consumers.
 It is less accurate than previously thought.
 Currently the only way to ever know the truth is to employ FTIR and GC-MS testing at a lab, which is what Dildology plans to do for the industry and consumers.